coreos/mockldap/docs/source/overview.rst

 this set of return values from the LDAP APIs.

 As a convenience, the mock LDAPObject isn't just a dumb mock object.
-The typical way to use mockldap is to provide some static directory content and then let the mock LDAPObject generate real return values.
+The typical way to use mockldap is to provide some static directory content and then let :class:`~mockldap.ldapobject.LDAPObject` generate real return values.
 This will only work for simple LDAP operations--this obviously isn't a complete Python LDAP server implementation--but those simple operations tend to cover a lot of cases.

+.. _example:

 Example
 -------